-Data visualization allows anyone to organize and present information intuitively.
+Data visualization tools allow anyone to organize and present information intuitively.
 This is becoming more vital as data proliferates in every field from bar codes in retail stores to player behavior in online games.
 All of this data is meaningless without a way to organize and present important findings within it.

 People comprehend data better through pictures than by reading numbers in rows and columns.
 So by visualizing data, you are able to more effectively ask and answer important questions such as “Where are sales growing,” “What is driving growth” and “What are the characteristics of my customers using different services?”
 By using Tableau visualizations, you gain the ability to quickly answer questions, your data becomes a competitive advantage instead of an underutilized asset.

 A bar chart doesn’t work for everything.
 Data visualization tools must be flexible enough for you to tell any story.
 And getting to the best visual representation of your data is rarely a journey along a straight line: when you navigate between different perspectives, you can find the trends and outliers that are the most important.